-Stop trying to have sex, aim to give or to have an organism.
+Stop trying to have sex, aim to give or to have an orgasm.
 Take the pressure off and remove any expectations of sex.

 After hot showers.
 Begin by taking turns touching each other’s body, starting with non-sexual areas such as the arms, face, and legs.
 You should not try to arouse each other or have sex during this time.
 The goal is simply to explore and appreciate your partner’s body.

 On another night, you can start to kiss.
 You can move on to touching genitals and more sexual areas of the body, but again, the focus should be on sensation and pleasure, not performance or orgasm.

 The phase after this involves oral or penetrative sex.
 Initially try this with little or no thrusting, just enjoying the sensation.
 Later you can incorporate more thrusting, with the person being penetrated in control.

 At the slightest hint of difficulties, just take it back a stage.
 Getting comfortable with this approach may take some practice, but it can be a valuable tool for improving your sexual intimacy and relationship.